tianc377/tianc377.github.io/_posts/2021-10-01-StylizedCharacterRendering.md

         - [The Fixed Innerline](#the-fixed-innerline)
         - [The Dynamic Innerline](#the-dynamic-innerline)
 3. [Other Explorations](#other-explorations)
+     -->

-## Ace Force and Under One Person Projects
+## Ace Force and Hitori no Shita: The Outcast Projects
-In *Ace Force* project and *Under One Person* project, I've been mainly in charge of the character shading.
+In *Ace Force* project and *Hitori no Shita: The Outcast* project, I've been mainly in charge of the character shading.
 The character rendering pipeline developed from Unity to Unreal Engine, from pure cel style to half cel half PBR, with many explorations of the possibilities of stylization.<br />
 ![cel](/post-img/shaderposts/character-shading/cel.jpg){: width="100%" }<br />